silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 ---
-name: centralized_vs_distributed
-## Centralized vs Distributed

----
 name: Concepts
 ## Concepts

-- A **repository** is a folder with some "magic" added.
+- A **repository** is a folder with some files added by the VCS.
-	- At the root of the folder there is a hidden `.git` folder with information that Git uses to keep track of the changes made to everything in that folder.
+	- For Git, the root of the folder will have a hidden `.git` folder with information that it uses to keep track of the changes made to everything in that folder, among other things.
 - **Changes** are calculated automatically by Git whenever a file inside a repository is edited.
 - **Commits** are like the milestones on a road: they are used to "save" the current state of the repository